zcorleissen/documentation/source/api_v2_getting_started.rst

 Authentication
 ~~~~~~~~~~~~~~

 Authentication to the API occurs via `HTTP Basic Auth <https://en.wikipedia.org/wiki/Basic_access_authentication>`_.
 You'll need to authenticate with the API before you can do anything else (this would be the same username and password used when logging into the ObjectRocket Customer Portal).

+If you linked your Rackspace cloud account with your ObjectRocket account, you will need to setup a password before you can use the API.
+Login, and click "Account Settings" at the top-right.
+Under the "Login Details" section, there will be a link to create a password for the account.

 The server will respond with a **token** and **uid**.
 The token will expire after 24 hours.
-Here is an example on how to do so using cURL and HTTPie:
+Here is an example on how to do so using cURL and `HTTPie <https://github.com/jkbrzt/httpie>`_:

 .. code-block:: bash

-   $ curl --user 'donovan@heydonovan.io' 'https://sjc-api.objectrocket.com/v2/tokens/'
+   $ curl 'https://sjc-api.objectrocket.com/v2/tokens/' --user 'donovan@heydonovan.io'
    Enter host password for user 'donovan@heydonovan.io':
-   {"data": {"token": "IjA3MmQ5NGMwODUzOTRiMTE4ZWU0MzM2MGJlOTRiMzNhIg.CFoJ0A.4NWcNoAf-j3sEfTZzgKWtN1vdrg", "login": "donovan@heydonovan.io", "uid": "553fe69f5b335278436fa19b"}}
+   {"data": {"token": "xLQiuUySDpyDjgGlaBiLbQmrdPYlKJETEIHLisZVxXcFDCsXKNQdohbsdErLsTKBWAmdYCgLKDjhNxYfE", "login": "donovan@heydonovan.io", "uid": "553fe69f5b335278436fa19b"}}

 .. code-block:: bash

-   $ http --auth 'donovan@heydonovan.io' 'https://sjc-api.objectrocket.com/v2/tokens/'
+   $ http 'https://sjc-api.objectrocket.com/v2/tokens/' --auth 'donovan@heydonovan.io'
    http: password for donovan@heydonovan.io@sjc-api.objectrocket.com:
    HTTP/1.1 200 OK
    Connection: keep-alive
    Content-Length: 173
    Content-Type: application/json
-   Date: Wed, 10 Jun 2015 15:25:01 GMT
+   Date: Wed, 02 Dec 2015 19:10:37 GMT
-   Server: nginx/1.6.0
+   Server: nginx/1.8.0
    X-RateLimit-Limit: 1
    X-RateLimit-Remaining: 1
    X-RateLimit-Reset: -1
+   X-Request-Id: 5b6d548382ff4494978120c72397a4f4

    {
        "data": {
            "login": "donovan@heydonovan.io",
-           "token": "IjU2OTExN2VkYTY3ODQ5Y2JhNThkNTZlOWY2NmE4OTQ4Ig.CFnoTQ.mllZEOLgf7wLZIpcMzDVgMnSmpo",
+           "token": "xLQiuUySDpyDjgGlaBiLbQmrdPYlKJETEIHLisZVxXcFDCsXKNQdohbsdErLsTKBWAmdYCgLKDjhNxYfE",
            "uid": "553fe69f5b335278436fa19b"
        }
    }